 1. Expect work

-I am not going to beat around the bush and instead be completely honest when I say that sixth form is pretty challenging.
+I am not going to beat around the bush and instead be completely honest when I say that sixth form is pretty challenging and its probably the biggest thing that I wish I knew when I started A levels.
 Its different to school and that shocks a lot of people when they move up, but if you expect the workload to change and are willing to put more work in then you will be absolutely fine.
 People think that because you are reducing the amount of subjects to 4 there will be less work, but them 4 subjects are more demanding than a GCSE is and will take up a lot more time.
 Im not sure whether this is 100% true, but I once heard that a D at A level is a similar standard to an A at GCSE, so that just proves how much work there is to be done in order to achieve the high grades.
 On saying this, although you get a lot more out of class work you also get a lot more free time throughout the day.
 With good time management you can easily make space for everything and still have plenty of free time to relax and see friends etc.

 This is something that I was really worried about when I went to sixth form, as it was the first time in my life that I could wear casual clothing everyday.
 I thought it was going to be like charity day at school, and I used to hate them throughout secondary because I stressed about everything (on reflection I have no idea why).
 Turns out sixth form is nothing like this, literally NOBODY cares about how you look or what you are wearing.
 I know people who go to college in shorts, or skirts, or have bright blue hair, or wear no makeup, or lots of makeup.
 Seriously it doesn’t matter what you look like, there will be so many people who are feeling the same as you but after the first week or so everyone gets more comfortable and you end up not thinking about it.